mdpabel/notes/DNS-for-developers.md

 Storing the same data on secondary servers alongside the primary server is crucial for several reasons, which ensure reliability, efficiency, and continuity in serving DNS data.
 Here’s why it’s important:

-1. Redundancy and Fault Tolerance: If the primary server experiences downtime due to maintenance, hardware failure, or network issues, secondary servers can continue to serve DNS requests without interruption.
+1. **Redundancy and Fault Tolerance**: If the primary server experiences downtime due to maintenance, hardware failure, or network issues, secondary servers can continue to serve DNS requests without interruption.

-2. Load Balancing: Having multiple servers handle DNS requests helps distribute the load.
+2. **Load Balancing**: Having multiple servers handle DNS requests helps distribute the load.
 During times of high traffic, this distribution prevents any single server from becoming overwhelmed, which can degrade performance or lead to outages.

-3. Geographic Distribution: Secondary servers are often located in different geographic locations.
+3. **Geographic Distribution**: Secondary servers are often located in different geographic locations.
 This means that DNS queries can be responded to more quickly if a server is closer to the user, reducing latency and speeding up the overall response time for resolving domain names.

-4. Disaster Recovery: In the event of a catastrophic failure at the primary server location, secondary servers can act as a fail-safe, ensuring that DNS services can be quickly restored without loss of data.
+4. **Disaster Recovery**: In the event of a catastrophic failure at the primary server location, secondary servers can act as a fail-safe, ensuring that DNS services can be quickly restored without loss of data.